Latest posts by Debra Swift, BC-HIS (see all)

 - October is Protect Your Hearing Month - October 7, 2021

 - New Study Shows Link Between COVID-19, Hearing Loss & Tinnitus - September 23, 2021

 Tinnitus or ringing in your ears can be a sign that your body is telling you something.
 Tinnitus is a symptom, so what is the cause?
 Here is a list of some unexpected causes for tinnitus.

 - Impacted wax in your ears.
-When wax is fulling impacted in the ears sound is cut off causing a ringing sensation to the ears.
+When wax is fully impacted in the ears, sound is cut off, causing a ringing sensation to the ears.
 Often times after the wax is removed by a professional, the ringing stops.